Last editedNov 20223 min read

-Normally, to start accepting credit card payments you must register for a merchant identification number (MID) with a bank.
-A payment aggregator steps in to sign up merchants using its own MID, processing card transactions using a single master account.
-Businesses that sign up to use the aggregation service are considered sub-merchants.
-This allows you to get started with processing online payments straight away, without registering for your own merchant account.
+To accept credit card payments, you normally register for a merchant identification number (MID) with a bank.
+Instead, a payment aggregator signs you up using its own MID, processing card transactions using a single master account.
+You are then considered a sub-merchant and can start processing online payments straight away, without registering your own merchant account.
 For small businesses and start-ups, it’s often a cheaper, easier way to process payments.

-A third-party payment aggregator not only helps facilitate credit and debit card payments, but also bank transfers and alternative payment methods.
+A third-party payment aggregator not only facilitates credit and debit card payments, but also bank transfers and alternative payment methods.
 One example of a popular aggregation service is PayPal, which deals with the intricacies of financial transactions on its customers’ behalf.

 Payment gateway vs payment aggregator

-Both are actively involved with payment processing, so what is the difference between a payment gateway vs payment aggregator?
 A payment gateway is a software application that enables online transactions on your website.
-It facilitates card, digital wallet, and bank transfer payments online.
+It facilitates card, digital wallet and bank transfer payments online.

 By contrast, a third-party payment aggregator is a separate service provider that allows ecommerce vendors to process payments.
 They sign you up as a sub-merchant to operate under their own merchant account.